octo-technology/OpenTezos/docs/defi/lending.md

 The interest APYs are calculated per Tezos block.
 Calculating APYs per block means that DeFi lending provides variable interest rates that can change quite dramatically depending on the lending and borrowing demand for particular tokens.

-When it comes to borrowing, users lock their fTokens as collateral and borrow other tokens.
-Collateral earns interest, but users cannot redeem or transfer assets while they are being used as collateral.

-As we mentioned earlier the amount that can be borrowed is determined by the collateral factor of the supplied assets.
-There is also a smart contract that looks at all the collateral across user’s account and calculates how much can be safely borrowed without getting liquidated immediately.

 If a user decides to repay the borrowed amount and unlock their collateral, they also have to repay the accrued interest on their borrowed assets.
 The amount of accrued interest is determined by the borrow APY and it is also increased automatically with each Tezos block.

+### Lending on Tezos
+[Tezos Finance (aka "Tezfin")](https://tezos.finance/) is currently in development and will soon enable lending and borrowing of fungible Tezos crypto-assets, including tez (XTZ) and Tezos-based tokens built to the FA token standards.

+Tokens supplied by lenders to the smart contract become available for other users to borrow.
+In exchange for the supplied tokens, the smart contract issues other tokens that represent the supplied tokens plus interest.
+These tokens are called _fTokens_ in _TezFin_ and they can be redeemed for the underlying tokens.

 ## Flash loans
+Flash loans have been all the rage over the past few months as they allow to **borrow tokens without any collateral**.

+### Flash loans on Tezos
+Flash loans are not yet available on Tezos but works are in progress.

+---
+STILL UNDER DEVELOPMENT
+---

 A flash loan is a feature that allows you to borrow any available amount of assets from a designated smart contract pool with no collateral.
 Flash loans are useful building blocks in DeFi as they can be used for things like arbitrage, swapping collateral and self-liquidation.

-Flash loans are not yet available on Tezos but some implementations are in developments.

 **A flash loan has to be borrowed and repaid within the same blockchain transaction.**